-C. For any special meeting, each Trustee shall be sent a notice, setting forth the time, place and purpose of the meeting.
-New business may be added to the agenda by any Trustee at any regular meeting, but a special meeting shall be limited to the purposes for which it was called.
+C. For any special meeting, each Trustee shall be sent a notice, setting forth the time, place, and purpose of the meeting.
+A new business may be added to the agenda by any Trustee at any regular meeting, but a special meeting shall be limited to the purposes for which it was called.

 Board of Trustees: Officers